Seafood and the Environment

 Here’s a snapshot of global seafood production from the UN.
 Two things stand out—wild catch has been flat for nearly 20 years, and fish farming (aquaculture) continues to grow at an impressive rate.
 These trends are expected to continue for the next 10 to 15 years.

 Fish and shellfish are renewable resources—they can reproduce and replenish their populations naturally.
 Because of this, we can sustainably harvest fish within certain limits without depleting the resource, given proper management.
-Fishery managers, such as the National Oceanic and Atmospheric Association here in the United States, use science to determine these limits, ensuring that the right amount of fish are caught while enough are left in the ocean to reproduce and replace the fish that were harvested.
+Fishery managers, such as the National Oceanic and Atmospheric Administration (NOAA Fisheries) here in the United States, use science to determine these limits, ensuring that the right amount of fish are caught while enough are left in the ocean to reproduce and replace the fish that were harvested.
 One of the requirements for all fisheries in the MSC program is to ensure that fish populations are healthy and thriving and can reproduce indefinitely.
 With good management systems, we can supply seafood for generations to come.

 This graphic from the MSC is a good representation of the main factors that contribute to maintaining a sustainable wild fishery: